What is a project request?

 - other changes that go beyond typical website updates or new content postings.

-If you think that your website update request may go beyond a regular update, please contact the divisions web content specialists as soon as possible to let them know that your division is considering a project.
+If you think that your website update request may go beyond a regular update, please contact APA's divisions web editors as soon as possible to let them know that your division is considering a project.
 They can help you determining how best to achieve the goals of the project on your division website.

 Questions to answer when beginning a project: